By Akanksha Rana

-Cisco pivoted to software and cyber security to make up for slowing demand for its routers and switches as companies increasingly shift to cloud services offered by Amazon.com Inc, Microsoft Corp and Alphabet Inc instead of building their own networks.
+Cisco pivoted to software and cyber security to cushion the impact from slowing demand for its routers and switches from companies increasingly shifting to cloud services offered by Amazon.com Inc (AMZN.O), Microsoft Corp (MSFT.O) and Alphabet Inc (GOOGL.O) instead of building their own networks.

-Acquisitions contributed 140 basis points to its revenue, Chief Financial Officer Kelly Kramer said on a post-earnings call.
+Acquisitions provided an 80 basis point boost to the company's first-quarter results year-over-year, Chief Financial Officer Kelly Kramer said on a post-earnings call with analysts.

-The company said it expects third-quarter revenue growth of 4 percent to 6 percent, implying a range of between $12.96 billion and $13.21 billion.
-Analysts were expecting $12.84 billion.
+The company said it expects second-quarter revenue growth of between 5 percent and 7 percent from a year earlier.
+This implies a range of between $12.48 billion and $12.72 billion, while analysts were expecting $12.53 billion.

-(Reporting by Arjun Panchadar in Bengaluru; Editing by Anil D'Silva)
+(Reporting by Akanksha Rana in Bengaluru; Editing by Sriraj Kalluvila)